Power Jets W.1: Design and development

+In February 1942, the E.28 was tested with the W.1A engine, reaching a speed of 430 mph at 15000 ft.
+For comparison, the Spitfire Mk.
+V in service at the time had a maximum speed of 374 mph and the Mk.
+IX, not yet introduced, mounting an experimental engine reached 403 mph at high altitude.
+This purely experimental aircraft and the very first flyable engine outperformed one of the most advanced high-performance aircraft in the world.

 After a visit to England in 1941, General Henry H. Arnold arranged for the W.1X to be flown to the U.S in October 1941, along with drawings for the more powerful W.2B engine, together with a team from Power Jets.
 The former became the prototype of first the General Electric I-A and then the General Electric I-16, and by April 1943 the latter had been developed to produce 1,650 pounds thrust (750 kgf).

 In 1941, experiments with boosting the W.1's thrust by introducing a liquid coolant were initiated, the first fluid tried being liquid ammonia which proved too effective, resulting in the engine overspeeding and pushing the thrust and rpm indicators off the scales, before later trials changed to using water, and water-methanol.
 A system to trial the technique in the E.28/39 was devised but never fitted.

 Variants

+Thrust given in foot-pounds (lbf) and kilonewtons (kN).